-Grade 10 students will also have access to two periods per week of scheduled lesson time to work on their Personal Project as well as other literacy tasks set by the school.
-Specific blocking of student's Arts choices among the above subjects is completed by the school and students are informed of available options normally in April/May of Grade 9.
+Grades 9 and 10 students will also have access to two periods per week of scheduled lesson time to work on their Personal Project as well as other literacy tasks set by the school.
+Specific blocking of student's Arts choices among the above subjects is completed by the school and students are informed of available options normally in April/ May of Grades 8 and 9.
+Students entering Grade 9 may choose separate Arts classes for each semester between Visual Art, Drama or Music.
+Students entering Grade 10 may choose ONE Arts subject to study for the entire year.
+Their choices are between Visual Art, Drama or Music.
+Students cannot change courses after they have made their choice without specific approval from the principal.
 The school may make further, periodic adjustments to the above schedule as needs arise.